All material should be emailed/faxed/mailed by Friday, March 27th.

 The aim of the program is to strengthen the participants' mathematical powers through a deep experience in mathematical thought and effort.
 Our intention is to broaden and enrich the students' understanding of mathematics rather than to accelerate them through the standard high school curriculum.
 Students are encouraged to engage in active problem solving and are challenged to broaden their understanding of mathematics.

 The Young Scholars Program offers a four-week day-camp that requires an application and is significantly selective.
 Chicago area students who will be in grades seven through twelve next school year are welcome to apply.
-We are looking for students who have scored well on the math portion of the ACT, SAT, or other standardized test, enjoy participating in math competitions, or simply find mathematics to be an interesting and challenging subject.
+We are looking for students who have scored well in school, enjoy participating in math competitions, or simply find mathematics to be an interesting and challenging subject.

 We are proud to host Math Circles in the University of Chicago's Mathematics Department on Saturday afternoons.
 The program is free, but does require registration and acceptance.
 Please explore their website for program information, meeting dates, registration, and much more.
 MathCirclesOfChicago.org